 - Without proper care, some parts of your model can be seriously damaged due to contact with water.
 Know that additional maintenance procedures will be required after running in wet conditions in order to maintain the performance of your model.
 Do not run your model in wet conditions if you are not willing to accept the additional care and maintenance responsibilities. - Not all batteries can be used in wet environments.
-Consult your battery manufacturer to see if their batteries can be used in wet conditions. - The Traxxas TQi 2.4GHz transmitter is not water resistant.
-Do not subject it to wet conditions such as rain. - Do not operate your model during a rain storm or other inclement weather where lightning may be present. - Do NOT allow your model to come in contact with salt water (ocean water), brackish water (between fresh water and ocean water), or other contaminated water.
+Consult your battery manufacturer to see if their batteries can be used in wet conditions.
+Do not use LiPo batteries in wet conditions. - The Traxxas TQi transmitter is not water resistant.
+Do not subject it to wet conditions such as rain. - Do not operate your model during a rain storm or other inclement weather where lightning may be present. - Do not allow your model to come in contact with salt water (ocean water), brackish water (between fresh water and ocean water), or other contaminated water.
 Salt water is highly conductive and highly corrosive.
-Use caution if you plan to run your model on or near a beach. - Even casual water contact can reduce the life of your motor.
-Special care must be taken to modify your gearing and/or your driving style in wet conditions to extend the life of the motor (details follow).
+Use caution if you plan to run your model on or near a beach.